 When booking domestic flights, book your outbound and return flight separately, looking for the best deal on each individually (an exception may be where an airline offers a special which is contingent on you booking a return flight as well, which Mango Airlines used to do).
 HOWEVER, when booking an international flight, book your outbound and return tickets together with the same airline (it almost always works out more expensive to book the legs seperately on international flights).

-When flying to or from Johannesburg, check prices to/from both Johannesburg Lanseria (HLA) and Johannesburg O.R.
+When flying to or Johannesburg or from it, check prices to/from both Johannesburg Lanseria (HLA) and Johannesburg O.R.
 Tambo International Airport (JNB).

 If possible be flexible with your leaving and return dates.
 For domestic flights Saturday afternoon travel is generally cheaper.
 For international flights leaving South Africa on Sundays to Thursdays and returning Tuesday to Thursday is generally cheaper.
 Avoid booking on Fridays, Sunday Evenings, on the days before public holidays, and before the start or at the end of school holidays (also keep an eye out for local events, e.g. flying to Cape Town just before the Argus Cycle tour is expensive).
 August is generally a cheap month in which to fly local South African flights.

-When booking Mango or Kulula flights, use their facility to search for 1-month low rates, to find the cheapest flight price in a month.
-Mango calls its "1 Month Low Rates".
-Always use the "Premium" search facility for Mango, as Mango Plus and Mango Flex tickets are sometimes cheaper (the Premium facility also shows the normal price) - especially during high demand dates they are sometimes cheaper than Mango's normal flight prices.
+Always check Mango Plus and Mango Flex ticket prices as they are sometimes cheaper than standard Mango airfares - especially during high demand dates they are sometimes cheaper than Mango's normal flight prices.
 Check whether Kulula flexible flights are cheaper (not available online, phone 0861 KULULA).

 Where airlines have codeshare arrangements (i.e. they sell tickets on each other's flights) check the prices on all the airlines' websites.
 For example, SAA sells Qantas Airline tickets for flights from Johannesburg to Sydney - check both the SAA site as well as the Qantas site (the prices are not always the same).
 Also, Kulula sells British Airways flights on their website, sometimes at a cheaper price than you can book the flights on the British Airways site (you can tell that it's a British Airways flight if the flight number has 4 numbers in it, e.g. MN6313) - we've seen situations where over R1000 can be saved on BA flights by booking them on Kulula's website.
 We've also seen it happen the other way round, where flights are cheaper on the BA website than on the Kulula website.